-250-patient move including an active intensive care unit
+250-patient move including an active intensive care unit.
+Background & Challenge250-patient move including an active intensive care unit

 Background & Challenge